-While misalignment has no measurable impact on the efficiency, an appropriate shaft alignment improves the efficient, smooth transfer of energy from the motor to the driven instrument.
+While misalignment has no measurable impact on the efficiency, an appropriate shaft alignment improves the efficient and smooth transfer of energy from the motor to the driven instrument.
 Otherwise, a wrong alignment happens once the centerlines of the driven equipment and the motor shafts are not in line with each other.
 Misalignment creates additional noise, vibration, premature failure of bearings, couplings or shafts, and coupling- and bearing-temperature increases.

 Types of Motor Shaft Misalignment